dozmus/notes/README.md

 # Features
 * Write notes using Markdown
+* Syntax highlighting with 18 themes to choose from
 * Organise notes using notebooks amd tags
 * Share links with custom permissions
 * Colour code notebooks